JonathanAsf/Login/README.md

 # Login

-<p>The idea of this project is basicaly do a pretty functional login form</p>
+<p>The idea of this project is basicaly do a pretty functional login form using HTML and CSS</p>